aarontabor/ibme-pythonworkshop/readme.md

 # Overview

 This material was presented at the IBME "Introduction to Python" workshop on June 299th, 2022.
+The latest version of this material is avaialable on [github](https://github.com/aarontabor/ibme-pythonworkshop)

 # Using this content